GaloisInc/smaccmpilot-org/pages/software/properties.md

 ### Code Generation
 SMACCMPilot is developed using [Ivory and Tower](../../languages/index.html), two domain-specific languages developed under the project.
-These languages improve programmer productivity but also ensure correctness properties *by construction*.
+These languages improve programmer's productivity but also ensure correctness properties *by construction*.

 Ivory is designed to be expressive while providing evidence that the generated